Nguyễn Khánh: Early life and education

-Khánh was born in Trà Vinh in the Mekong Delta region in the far south of Vietnam.
+Khánh was born in Trà Vinh in the Mekong Delta region in the far south of Vietnam (then under jurisdiction of the French Cochinchina).
 His mother was a property manager in the Central Highlands resort town of Đà Lạt, and lived away from the family home in the deep south.
 Khánh's father was a wealthy landlord who lived in the Mekong Delta with a mistress, the popular cải lương performer Phùng Há.
 Khánh was brought up by his de facto stepmother.
 Trà Vinh is a border town near Cambodia and the family moved between both countries.
 Khánh began his education in Cambodia and when he grew up, he moved to Saigon to study at an elite French school, boarding with wealthy relatives.

 Việt Minh years

-In 1945, Khánh finished his secondary studies and he and around 20 fellow high school graduates left Saigon to join the communist-dominated Việt Minh, led by Hồ Chí Minh, which sought to gain independence from French colonialism.
+In late 1945, Khánh finished his secondary studies and along with 20 fellow high school graduates left Saigon to join the communist-dominated Việt Minh, led by Ho Chi Minh, which sought to gain independence from French colonialism.
 The August Revolution had just occurred and Hồ had declared independence from France in the aftermath of World War II in September under the newly proclaimed Democratic Republic of Vietnam.
 In his early military years, Khánh came across many other young recruits who would rise up the ranks alongside him and variously become allies and bitter rivals.
 One of Khánh's Việt Minh instructors was his future enemy Phạm Ngọc Thảo, who later joined the anti-communist forces while remaining a Việt Minh agent.
 Khánh's unit became the 410th Battalion and went on to fight near Cà Mau, the southernmost part of Vietnam.
 They started with only pieces of bamboo and had to capture or steal their weapons.

 However, Khánh soon left Hồ's forces after 15 months.
 He claimed that he had left the Việt Minh because of its communist inclinations, but critics claimed that he was simply switching sides because the French-backed State of Vietnam offered him more opportunities for advancement and better pay.
 Another account says that Khánh's unit was relieved by a larger and stronger unit that was better trained and indoctrinated in communist ideology, and that Khánh's band were "too tired" after their tour of duty and did not have the "proper discipline".
 Khánh claimed they were removed because they were nationalists rather than communists.

 In 1946, he graduated from the French Military Academy Saint-Cyr/Coëtquidan and was promoted to "Indochine", and the Ecole des Troupes Aéroportées (Airborne forces) in France.
-In 1947, he graduated from the Vien Dong (Dap Da) Military Academy and Saumur (France) Military Academy, with the rank of Lieutenant.
+In 1947, he graduated from the Vien Dong (Dap Da) Military Academy and Saumur (France) Military Academy, with the rank of lieutenant.
 His first assignment was as a Platoon Leader of the 1st Battalion, Attaché Officer to the Prime Minister.